 Disaster plans are needed for anyone who plans to shelter in place, but for those in low-lying or manufactured homes, evacuation will likely be required.
 The Lake County Emergency Operations Center will issue evacuation orders 36 hours before a storm is forecast to strike, according to officials.

 Regardless of where you end up during the storm, you'll need certain supplies.
 Water is the most important thing to have on hand, so make sure you have enough for each person in your family to have 1 gallon per day for five days.

 Nonperishable food is a must, so stock up on canned food, juices, snacks and other items that won't spoil.
 Basic toiletries, including medications and first aid supplies, are also needed.

-You'll need these same items, as well as a pillow and blanket, if you end up going to a shelter.
+You’ll need the same items, as well as a pillow and blanket, if you end up going to a shelter.

-If and when the county opens shelters, public shelters, special needs shelters and pet-friendly shelters can be found at the following addresses:
+If and when the county opens shelters, public shelters, special needs shelters and pet-friendly shelters can be found at the following addresses, according to officials: